PALM SUNDAY | March 29

 8 p.m. to 8 a.m.
 Keeping the Watch

-The most stunning service of the Christian year, Maundy Thursday begins with readings and a homily, followed by foot washing, a beautiful Eucharist, the Stripping of the Altar, and then Keeping the Watch in the Chapel.
+The most stunning service of the Christian year, Maundy Thursday begins with an Agapé Meal in the parish hall, filled with prayer and song, followed by foot washing, a beautiful Eucharist in the church, the Stripping of the Altar, and then Keeping the Watch in the Chapel.
+Free-will offerings will be collected for the Agapé Meal (anything we collect over the cost of the meal will go toward the Good Friday Offering).

 Sign up for Setting the Watch here.